Image above: Early morning in Loxahatchee Wildlife Refuge.

 Relevant Publications:

 - Pelosi, J.A., W.B.
 Barbazuk, and E.B.
 Sessa.
 Life without a sporophyte: the origins and genomic consequences of asexual reproduction in a gametophyte-only fern.
-In Press at the International Journal of Plant Sciences.
+International Journal of Plant Sciences 184(6): 454-469.

 Relevant Publications: